MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: MARS Design and Implementation

 \subsubsection{\textbf{Reinforcement Learning Using Actor Critic }}

-As mentioned before the high variability in log probabilities and cumulative reward values can make noisy gradients, and cause unstable learning and the policy distribution skewing to a non-optimal direction.
-On top of that, when trajectories have a cumulative reward of 0, the reward values would be meaningless due to the fact of probability distribution.
-That causes an instability and slow convergence of policy method.
-In order to improve policy gradients first method is to use a baseline \(b(s)\) in \(\nabla_\theta J(\theta) = \mathbb{E}[\sum_{t=0}^{T-1} \nabla_\theta log \pi_\theta (a_t | s_t)(G_t -b(s_t))] \) to make cumulative reward smaller and introducing smaller gradients and more stable updates. the summary of baseline functions are \cite{10.1137/S0363012901385691,PETERS20081180}:

-Where the Q value can be learned by parameterizing the Q function with a neural network.
-Next we can define Actor Critic method, where the Critic estimates the value function which can be Q-Value or state value V-Value.
-In our approach we took the state value from existing resource manager such as Slurm, \texttt{MARS} communicates with Slurm CTL to calculate the reward values based on available resources such as CPU, Memory, I/O. Algorithm \ref{alg1} \texttt{MARS} Policy RL-A3C Algorithm \cite{10.1137/S0363012901385691}.
+We can define the Actor-Critic method, where the Critic estimates the value function, which can be Q-Value or state value V-Value\cite{10.1137/S0363012901385691}.
+In our approach, we took the state value from an existing resource manager such as Slurm. \texttt{MARS} uses Slurm manager outputs to calculate the reward value. \ref{alg1} \texttt{MARS} Policy RL-A3C Algorithm: